Correction of Prominent Ears

 What is Recovery from Otoplasty Like?

 Following the procedure, a soft bandage is typically worn over the ears for 7-10 days.
 There may be some bruising or swelling after surgery, but these reactions are to be expected and should dissipate as the healing process progresses.
 It is normal for the ears to feel tender for a few days after otoplasty.
 After a few weeks, daily activities can be resumed.
 Often, it is recommended that patients wear an athletic headband at night for about six weeks after surgery.
-Dr. Kalus will provide more detailed recovery information in person, such as when children can expect to return to school and begin athletic activities .
-To learn more about this confidence-building cosmetic surgery procedure, contact our office to schedule a consultation with Dr. Kalus.
+Our plastic surgeons will provide more detailed recovery information in person, such as when children can expect to return to school and begin athletic activities .
+To learn more about this confidence-building cosmetic surgery procedure, contact our office to schedule a consultation with Dr. Kalus or Dr. Rowin.

 How Much Does Otoplasty Cost?